 "la Caixa" INPhINIT doctoral fellowships at IFIC

-INPhINIT recruits 57 Early-Stage Researchers of any nationality, who enjoy a 3-year contract at the Research Centre of their choice among those awarded as "Severo Ochoa" centres of excellence and "Maria de Maeztu" units of excellence by the Spanish Ministry of Economy and Competitiveness.
+INPhINIT recruits 57 Early-Stage Researchers of any nationality, who enjoy a 3-year contract at the Research Centre of their choice among those awarded as "Severo Ochoa" centres of excellence and "Maria de Maeztu" units of excellence by the Spanish Ministry of Economy, Industry and Competitiveness.

 The Instituto de Física Corpuscular (IFIC) is a joint centre of the Spanish Research Council (CSIC) and the University of Valencia (UV), devoted to research in Particle, Astroparticle and Nuclear Physics and its applications.
 IFIC covers both the theoretical and experimental aspects of these fields.
 Among its goals are the study of the Higgs boson, the top quark, the search for new particles and theoretical models, the study of the neutrino properties and their use as cosmic messengers, the research on nuclear physics and its applications, as well as the development of technology for new particle detectors and accelerators.